School Transport Information and Application Form

 - to attend swimming lessons except if the child is a wheelchair user and cannot access swimming lessons otherwise, in which case the Council may pay the parent to transport the child

-In assessing the travel needs of learners, consideration is given to the potential stress and the amount of journey time and the safety of the transport/travel arrangements.
+- In assessing the travel needs of learners, consideration is given to the potential stress and the amount of journey time.
 Each case will be considered on its own merits.

 The determination of eligibility for school transport will be limited to the application being made for an individual child, not on the basis of a sibling’s attendance at a particular school or his/her transport entitlement.
 The only exception to this will be time-limited specific transport arrangements made as part of school organisation proposals.